Cathode ray tube: Recycling

-Due to the toxins contained in CRT monitors the United States Environmental Protection Agency (EPA) created rules (in October 2001) stating that CRTs must be brought to special e-waste recycling facilities.
+Due to the toxins contained in CRT monitors, the United States Environmental Protection Agency (EPA) created rules (in October 2001) stating that CRTs must be brought to special e-waste recycling facilities.
 In November 2002, the EPA began fining companies that disposed of CRTs through landfills or incineration.
 Regulatory agencies, local and statewide, monitor the disposal of CRTs and other computer equipment.

 As electronic waste, CRTs are considered one of the hardest types to recycle.
 CRTs have relatively high concentration of lead and phosphors, both of which are necessary for the display.
 There are several companies in the United States that charge a small fee to collect CRTs, then subsidize their labor by selling the harvested copper, wire, and printed circuit boards.
-The United States Environmental Protection Agency (EPA) includes discarded CRT monitors in its category of "hazardous household waste" but considers CRTs that have been set aside for testing to be commodities if they are not discarded, speculatively accumulated, or left unprotected from weather and other damage.
+The EPA includes discarded CRT monitors in its category of "hazardous household waste" but considers CRTs that have been set aside for testing to be commodities if they are not discarded, speculatively accumulated, or left unprotected from weather and other damage.

 Various states participate in the recycling of CRTs, each with their reporting requirements for collectors and recycling facilities.
 For example, in California the recycling of CRTs is governed by CALRecycle, the California Department of Resources Recycling and Recovery through their Payment System.
-Recycling facilities that accept CRT devices from business and residential sector must obtain contact information such as address and phone number to ensure the CRTs come from a California source in order to participate in the CRT Recycling Payment System.
+Recycling facilities that accept CRT devices from business and the residential sector must obtain contact information such as address and phone number to ensure the CRTs come from a California source in order to participate in the CRT Recycling Payment System.

 In Europe, disposal of CRT TVs and monitors is covered by the Waste Electrical and Electronic Equipment Directive (WEEE Directive).

 Multiple methods have been proposed for the recycling of CRT glass.
 The methods involve thermal, mechanical and chemical processes.
 All proposed methods remove the lead oxide content from the glass.
 Some companies operated furnaces to separate the lead from the glass.
 A coalition called the Recytube project was once formed by several European companies to devise a method to recycle CRTs.
 The phosphors used in CRTs often contain rare earth metals.
 A CRT contains about 7 grams of phosphor.

-The funnel can be separated from the screen of the CRT using laser cutting, diamond saws or wires or using a resistively heated nichrome wire.
+The funnel can be separated from the screen of the CRT using laser cutting, diamond saws or wires, or using a resistively heated nichrome wire.

 Leaded CRT glass was sold to be remelted into other CRTs, or even broken down and used in road construction or used in tiles, concrete, concrete and cement bricks, fiberglass insulation or used as flux in metals smelting.

 A considerable portion of CRT glass is landfilled, where it can pollute the surrounding environment.
-It is more common for CRT glass to be disposed of than being recycled.
+In California, in 2016, it was more common for CRT glass to be disposed of than recycled.